Feedback-guided Data Synthesis for Imbalanced Classification: Conclusion and Discussion

 We introduced a framework that leverages a pre-trained classifier together with a state-of-the-art text-and-image generative model to extend challenging long-tailed datasets with \emph{useful}, \emph{diverse} synthetic samples that are close to the real data distribution, with the goal of improving on downstream classification tasks.
 We achieved \emph{usefulness} by incorporating feedback signals from the downstream classifier into the generative model; we employed dual image-text conditioning to generate samples that are close to the real data manifold and we improved the \emph{diversity} of the generated samples by applying dropout to the image conditioning embedding.
 We substantiated the effect of each of the components in our framework through ablation studies.
-We validated the proposed framework on ImageNet-LT and NICO++, consistently surpassing prior art with notable improvements.
+We validated the proposed framework on ImageNet-LT, Places-LT and NICO++, consistently surpassing prior art with notable improvements.

+Overall, our framework provides a data approach for imbalanced classification tasks, where accessing real data is expensive or infeasible.
+Using an off-the-shelf pre-trained diffusion model can be viewed as accessing a compressed form of large-scale data.
+Additionally, our feedback-guided sampling technique enables the extraction of \textbf{useful} information for the task at hand.
+It is important to note, that our approach is complementary to any existing algorithmic approaches that target imbalanced classification.
+One can combine both data and algorithmic solutions to a given problem to further improve the results.

-\textbf{Limitations.} Our approach inherits the limitations of the state-of-the-art generative models, namely the image realism and representation diversity are determined by the abilities of current generative model -- our guidance mechanism can only explore the data manifold already captured by the generative model.
-In our work, we consider only \emph{one} feedback cycle from a \emph{fully trained} classifier.
+\textbf{Limitations.} Our approach inherits the limitations of the state-of-the-art generative models, and the image realism and representation diversity are determined by the abilities of the generative model -- our guidance mechanism can only explore the data manifold already captured by the model.

+\textbf{Future work.} In our work, we only consider \emph{one} feedback cycle from a \emph{fully trained} classifier.
 We leave for future exploration a setup where the feedback from the classifier is being sent to the generator online while the representation learning model is being trained.

-\textbf{Acknowledgement} The authors would like to thank Mattie Tesfaldet, Pietro Astolfi, Oscar Mañas and other members of the FAIR team at Meta for useful discussions, feedback and support.
+Furthermore, any differentiable criterion function can be applied in the sampling.
+For example one can consider an active learning acquisition function as a feedback criterion function~\citep{gal2017deep, cho2022mcdal}. \looseness-1